weaverba137/hpsspy/README.rst

 Overview
 --------

-Hpsspy is a Python_ package for interacting with the HPSS_ tape storage system at NERSC_.
+HPSSPy is a Python_ package for interacting with the HPSS_ tape storage system at NERSC_.
 It is currently being developed on GitHub_.

 .. _Python: http://python.org